alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 > **Performance Note:** If you are in a hot path, watch your allocations.
 This tutorial uses a class for `Result`, but highly optimized libraries often use `readonly struct` to minimize GC pressure.

 ### Implementing Result
 Here is a teaching implementation.
-(In production, consider a battle-tested library like *LanguageExt*, *CSharpFunctionalExtensions*, or *Fluently*.)
+(In production, consider a battle-tested library like *LanguageExt*, *CSharpFunctionalExtensions*, or *FluentResults*.)

 ```csharp
 // Structured error type (instead of just a string).